B2B Customer Service: Unique Challenges and Best Practices

 As B2B products are more complex, you’ll have different types of people who will want to learn about your product from different perspectives.

-With our software Userlike, for example, the chat agent needs tips and how-to's for chatting; the developer needs tutorials for website implementation and API integration; the data privacy offer needs security documentation, etc.
+With our software Userlike, for example, the chat agent needs tips and how-to's for chatting; the developer needs tutorials for website implementation and API integration; the data privacy officer needs security documentation, etc.

 Start your help center early.
 It will be useful for onboarding new support team members as well as for educating your users.Anna Ignatenko, Head of Customer Support at Ahrefs